dr-ambika/cisco-assignment/README.md

 cd sre_assignment
 ssh-keygen -f mykey
 ```
-2. All the default variables are set in #vars.tf.
+2. All the default variables are set in  **vars.tf**.
 It can be overridden by creating file terraform.tfvars file with new values.

 3. Once done You are all set!